-56. The United Kingdom's definition has been influential.
+The United Kingdom's definition has been influential.
 Lord Lloyd took his inspiration from a working document used by the FBI.
-The resulting definition, in section 1 of the Terrorism Act 2000 as amended, has been affected others, particularly in the Commonwealth31 but also at the level of the European Union.32
+The resulting definition, in s.1 of the TA 2000 as amended, has affected others, particularly in the Commonwealth but also at the level of the European Union.